 Is a Landlord Considered a Creditor?

-Your landlord may be a creditor if
+Your landlord may be a creditor if you file bankruptcy.

 The bankruptcy law defines a “creditor” as someone to whom you actually or allegedly owe money.
 Typically, anyone with whom you have an outstanding balance or open account — credit card companies, banks, student loans or taxing authorities — falls within this category.